TEG-Blue·Interactive tools on .com →

 Ethical Constraint

-Any AI application of TEG-Blue must respect the pattern-aware data architecture principle: the system assumes many difficult behaviors started as Protection Mode survival responses.
-AI systems should not use this framework to shame, profile, or exploit.
+Any AI application of TEG-Blue must respect the pattern-aware architecture: the system assumes many difficult behaviors started as Threat & Defence survival responses.
+AI systems must not use this framework to shame, profile, or exploit.

 Build With Us